jwinn03/jwinn03.github.io/_posts/2025-08-29-analog-things.md

 **REASONS NOT TO**

 1. Because other people are into it
+1a.
+Because you like the aesthetic of other people using it and want to confer that onto yourself

 [^1] And not out of some kind of consumer sense of duty (e.g. it's on x artist's store, so I should buy it), there's a difference